 If you haven’t been keeping Gen Zers on your radar, it’s not too late.
 Before investing in new amenities or expensive renovations, property owners shouldn’t just be thinking about the present – but the future as well.
 Gen Zers have just begun to enter the market, and we can expect their growing presence will have far-reaching impacts on everything from amenities to the community experience.
 You can get ahead of the pack but thinking of this up and coming generation now by implementing our tips for marketing apartments to Gen Z renters.

-Siobhan Park is a Digital Marketing Specialist (and the Culture Captain) at REPLI.
+Siobhan Park is a Digital Marketing Specialist overseeing content creation and organic media.

 - 4 mins read